 Dublin Internship Program (Summer)

-The Dublin Summer Internship Program offers eight weeks of coursework in a single liberal arts course and participation in a professional internship in or near Dublin.
+The Dublin Summer Internship Program offers eight weeks of coursework and participation in a professional internship in or near Dublin.
 Excursions to cultural and historical sites complement the coursework.
+Coursework is taught by local faculty at Dublin City University (DCU).

 Students enroll in one required course and one internship course.
 Each course carries four Boston University credits.
 Students must enroll for a total of eight credits.
 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.